JUNE 9 - JUNE 29

 ReProgram is an intense three-week international graphic design program that connects students with some of the best designers and design thinkers in the Netherlands.
 The program, based in Den Haag, will change your approach to design thinking and practice by introducing and challenging you to new design methodologies.
 Projects place less focus on the finished artifact and more on the critical evolution of what informs the design.

-The program has been developed by the Communication Design Department at College for Creative Studies in Detroit and is lead by Chad Reichert and Matthew Raupp, Communication Design Professors.
+The program has been developed by the Communication Design Department at College for Creative Studies in Detroit and is lead by Susan LaPorte and Matthew Raupp, Communication Design Professors.
 It is divided into two broad sessions each directed by tutors who bring their unique design process to the sessions.
-This year participants will have the opportunity to work on studio projects alongside internationally recognized Dutch designers Bob van Dijk (www.bobvandijk.com) and Rob van den Nieuwenhuizen (www.drawswords.studio).
+This year participants will have the opportunity to work on studio projects alongside internationally recognized Dutch designers Bob van Dijk (www.bobvandijk.com) and RNDR (www.rndr.studio).

-Accommodations are arranged through an agency that rents apartments.
-The accommodations are 2 to 4 persons per apartment with laundry, kitchen, and common spaces.
+Accommodations are arranged through an agency for stay at either shared apartments or shared rooms at a local hostel.
+The accommodations will have access to laundry, kitchen, and common spaces.
 All sites are easy walking distance within a safe pedestrian-centric city center.

 The summer program is open to BFA, MFA candidates, design educators and practicing designers in the professional areas of graphic design, interaction design, and communication design.
 The program has been a unique opportunity aiding MFA students in the development of their thesis.
 For professionals and educators, the program offers a fresh perspective on their current approaches to design.